-The UW-Madison Graduate School has implemented a required Individual Development Plan (IDP) process for all graduate students.
+The UW-Madison Graduate School requires completion of an Individual Development Plan (IDP) process for all graduate students.
 An IDP has to be generated during the first fall semester of enrollment and must be updated annually by every graduate student.
 This IDP process is meant to be advantageous to students as it allows them to perform a detailed self-assessment and use the information from that assessment to establish specific goals to be achieved while in the program.
 For those who have not completed an IDP, or for those revisiting the process in the fall semester, more information is available at http://grad.wisc.edu/pd/idp.
 The Graduate School will notify students each fall semester, typically in October/November of each year, to meet with their research advisor and complete/update the IDP.
 The Medical Physics Program has implemented an online IDP submission process using the Education Portal.
 The required IDP information, along with an online additional component requesting information required for reporting to the SMPH, UW-Madison campus, and our accreditation body (CAMPEP), is updated by the student each year.
+Note that the IDP should be completed in the fall, but the annual mentoring committee meetings (see section "Pre-Dissertator Mentoring Committee") will likely be performed in the spring.
+They do not need to happen at the same time.